Devan-Kerman/Neural-Squarer/README.md

 ## How it works
 The program is a dense neural network made of 5 densely connected 25-parameter layers that work to approximate the square of values -10 through 10.
+Type 'exit' to stop training.

 ## Accuracy
 After a few minutes on my RTX 3080, the accuracy of estimation is within `0.012` of the real value.